empirical-soft/command-interpreter/README.md

 }
 ```

-And then we have a command-line interface.
+And then we have a command interpreter.

 ```
 >>> help